jdmonin/JSettlers2/doc/Readme.developer.md

 for more details.

-Before running PTEMain for the first time, you must build the JSettlers build target (using ant or eclipse) so that the editor's own externalized strings will be available.
+Before running PTEMain for the first time, you must build the JSettlers build target (using Ant or with `build.xml` imported into your IDE) so that the PTEMain editor's own externalized strings will be available.

 When starting the editor this message is harmless, because preferences are stored per-user: